yakovkhalinsky/backblaze-b2/README.md

         uploadUrl: 'uploadUrl',
         uploadAuthToken: 'uploadAuthToken',
         filename: 'filename',
+        mime: '', // optonal mime type, will default to 'b2/x-auto' if not provided
         data: 'data' // this is expecting a Buffer not an encoded string,
         info: {
             // optional info headers, prepended with X-Bz-Info- when sent, throws error if more than 10 keys set